Central National-Gottesman: Wholesale Distribution Division

+Media Horizons

+Media Horizons is a Division of Central National Gottesman that provides advertising consultation.
+Media Horizons is based in Norwalk, CT.

+CNG Foundation

+Every year, CNG is a top sponsor of The Pan-Mass Challenge.

 Greenhaven Associates

-Formally the Investment Division of Central National-Gottesman, Greenhaven Associates is a private investment management firm with approx. 100 clients and $8.5 Billion under management.
+Formally the Investment Division of Central National-Gottesman, Greenhaven Associates is a private investment management firm with approx. 100 clients and $10.5 Billion under management.
 Edgar Wachenheim III is the founder, CEO and Chairman of Greenhaven Associates.
 Ed Wachenheim is married to Sue Wallach Wachenheim, the daughter of Ira D. Wallach who is the former CEO of Central National-Gottesman.
 Greenhaven clients include wealthy families, university endowments and nonprofits.
 Greenhaven is based in the same building as Central National-Gottesman and invests with a three- to four-year time horizon and is known to pay little attention to short-term or relative performance or to predict on the near-term direction of the stock market.
 According to CNBC, from 1988 to 2017, the average annual return of a Greenhaven portfolio had been roughly 19 percent.

 Ed Wachenheim published his first book in 2018, titled "Common Stocks and Common Sense: The Strategies, Analyses, Decisions, and Emotions of a Particularly Successful Value Investor".
 Shortly after announcing his book, Wachenheim was one of the featured speakers at the 2018 Delivering Alpha conference, and was interviewed by CNBC anchor Jim Cramer.